Generating leads – both in quantity and quality – is a business owner’s most important growth objective in the modern era.

-These tactics have been tested over the past 7 years and have been used by unfunnel and Hubspot’s 10K+ total combined customers to generate more than 9.8 million leads in 2014.
+These proven content marketing tactics have been tested over the past 7 years and have been used by Unfunnel and Hubspot’s total combined list of 10,000+ customers to generate more than 9.8 million leads in 2014.

 So what goes into a world-class lead generation engine?

 First, let’s take a look at the mechanics of high performing list building campaigns …